HISPlayer/UnityXR-SDK/setup-guide.md

 #### 360° Scene

 This scene demonstrates 360° video playback using **RenderTexture** render mode.
 The `RenderScreen` GameObject uses a **Sphere** as its Mesh Filter and only has a **Mesh Renderer**.
-This is the recommended configuration for equirectangular projections.
+This is the recommended configuration for 360° video.

 #### Ambisonic Audio Scene